 - Stable employment

 A legal money lender that offers personal loans for teachers will assess your eligibility based on your identity and financial history.
 You can ensure that the process is quick and simple by providing the right documents when applying for a loan.
 Making an in-person application helps to speed up loan approval and fund disbursal too.

-Every legal moneylender takes precautions to prevent identity theft and fraud.
-Identity proof documents help ensure scammers don’t use your name to obtain a loan.
-Our office will ask for one or more of these:
+Every legal money lender takes precautions to prevent identity theft and fraud.
+Identity documents help to ensure that scammers don’t use your name to obtain a loan.
+Legal money lenders would usually request one or more of the following documents:

 - Utility bills (as proof of address)

-Your financial history and current situation determine the size of the loan principal, the interest rates, fees, and penalties, and may also qualify you for promotions and discounts.
+Your financial history and current situation determine the size of the loan principal amount, the interest rates, fees, and penalties.
+Furthermore, a favourable financial history may qualify you for lower interest rates, promotions, and discounts.
 You should provide as many of these documents as possible:

-- Payslips for at least the past 3 months
+- Latest payslips for at least the past 3 months

 - Relevant CPF and IRAS documentation

-Lenders may also ask that you know your SingPass login to verify this information as they process your application.
-Note, good legal moneylenders in Singapore such as Dio Credit will never ask you for your login credentials.
+Money lenders may also ask you to log in to Singpass to verify this information as they process your application.
+Reputable legal moneylenders will never ask you for your login credentials.
 Remember not to share your Singpass login credentials with any individual or institution.

 What are the best personal loans for teachers?

-Dio Credit offers a number of cheap loans that are suitable for teachers.
-The specifics for each one vary and our loan executives will be happy to help you choose what works best for your circumstances.
+Most licensed money lenders offer several cheap loans that are suitable for teachers.
+The specifics for each one vary and their loan executives will be happy to help you choose the one that works best for your circumstances.
 Here’s how they stack up:

 Instead, do consider engaging the services of a reputable licensed money lender like Dio Credit.
-We appreciate the contributions teachers make to create a better society.
-If you are a teacher and need a loan for any reason, contact us for the best rates and loan terms.
+We appreciate the contributions teachers make to creating a better society.
+If you are an educator and need a loan for any reason at all, contact us for the best rates and loan terms.
 Our experienced loan executes are always there to advise you and ensure that you’re applying for something that fits your current financial situation and needs.